Bot736382/portfolio/README.md

 ## License

 This project is open source and available for personal and academic use.
+Special thanks to Gaurav Kannaujiya for helping me build this site.